PaNOSC-ViNYL/ase/doc/ase/db/db.rst

       - 'bandgap' key has value between 2.2 and 3.0
     * - natoms>=10
       - 10 or more atoms
-    * - formula=H2O
-      - Exactly two hydrogens and one oxygen
     * - id=2345
       - specific id
     * - age<1h